commonsense/divisi2/doc/tutorial_aspace.rst

 >>> predictions = divisi2.reconstruct(concept_axes, axis_weights, feature_axes)

-As one example, we look up the concept "pig" and ask for the predicted values of two features it can take on the right side: "has legs" and "can fly".
+As one example, we look up the concept "pig" and ask for the predicted values of two features it can take on the right side:

+Does a pig have legs?

 >>> predictions.entry_named('pig', ('right', 'HasA', 'leg'))
 0.15071150848740383

+Can a pig fly?

 >>> predictions.entry_named('pig', ('right', 'CapableOf', 'fly'))
 -0.26456066802309008